jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 ## Updating & Deploying
 To update this app, make all changes and additions in this GitHub repo.

+The miminum requirement will be to change the version information in this `REAQDME.md` file and also in the `uofi_urb_zoom_techsvc_APP/default/app.conf` file

 Once done, download this folder and add it to a locally running Splunk instance, `%SPLUNK_HOME%\etc\apps\uofi_urb_zoom_techsvc_APP`

 Run the following at the CLI in the `%SPLUNK_HOME%\bin` directory :